Logan (film character): Member of the X-Men

 In the 2000s, Logan is an amateur cage fighter in Laughlin City, Alberta.
-There Logan meets Marie "Rogue" D'Ancanto, a mutant teenage girl who has run away from home.
+There Logan meets Marie D'Ancanto / Rogue, a mutant teenage girl who has run away from home.
 They are attacked on the road by Victor Creed, now known as Sabretooth and a minion of Magneto.
 Two of Xavier's students – Cyclops and Storm – arrive and save them.
 Logan and Rogue are brought to Xavier's mansion and school for mutants in Westchester County, New York.
 Xavier tells Logan that Magneto appears to have taken an interest in him and asks him to stay while Xavier's mutants, the X-Men, investigate.
 Rogue enrolls in the school, and visits Logan while he is having a nightmare.
 Startled, he accidentally stabs her, but she is able to absorb his healing ability to recover.
 Disturbed by this event, Rogue leaves the school, and Logan finds her on a train and convinces her to return.
 Before they can leave, Magneto arrives, knocks out Logan and subdues Rogue, revealing it was Rogue who he wants rather than Logan.
 Learning that Magneto plans to use a machine to "mutate" world leaders meeting at a summit on nearby Ellis Island, Logan and the other X-Men scale the Statue of Liberty, battling and overpowering the Brotherhood of Mutants, with Logan throwing Sabretooth off of the building into the ocean.
 After helping stop Magneto's plan, Logan is directed by Professor X to an abandoned military base around Alkali Lake that might contain information about his past, taking Cyclops' motorcycle.

 Four days later, while stopping on his way to Alkali Lake to refill his gas tank, Logan notices that Sabretooth has been tracking him and attacks him, stopping after noticing he has similar dog tags to his own, and that Sabretooth is not trying to kill him.
 Offering him a drink, the two drink in a nearby bar, with Sabretooth revealing his fall from the Statue of Liberty to have restored some of his own erased memories, such as of his name being "Victor", of killing babies and old men, and of Logan.
 They are interrupted by soldiers searching for Victor, who recognizes Logan as "Weapon X".
 Fighting the soldiers, Logan and Victor are surprised that they show instinctive teamwork side-by-side, but they are eventually brought down.
 The two wake up restrained on a helicopter, and after apologizing to Logan for their past, having remembered them to be brothers, Victor throws Logan out of it, sacrificing himself to save him.
 William Stryker then has adamantium bonded to Victor's bones, which fails as he had originally expected, although he is content with one new success story, Lady Deathstrike.
 Learning of Logan's survival, Stryker expects to see "Wolverine" again.